exoplatform/exo-documentation/docs/Gamification_extension_mechanism.rst

 Add new event
 ===============

-To be able to fire events that will increase the number of points on gamification system all you have to do is to broadcast a specific gamification event from your addon code using the eXo ListenerService.
+Gamification uses eXo Event/Listener mechanism to grant points when configured events match a rule.
+To trigger a rule in the gamification system all you have to do is to broadcast a specific gamification event from your addon code using the eXo ListenerService.
 This can be done by adding the following code: